 "This recipe is my perfect pancake.
 Substituting some of the conventional ingredients makes for a bit of a healthier dish.
 I use coconut sugar instead of refined sugar.
 The whole wheat flour adds a deeper flavor that works beautifully with the bananas and tahini that creates a hidden nuttiness.
-For the topping, silan (date syrup) and halva/tahini is a classic combination.
-It is also a healthier alternative to maple syrup.
-Seed + Mill has a Cinnamon Halva that works blissfully on top of these, and plays perfectly with the banana!"
+For the topping, silan (date syrup) and halva/tahini is a classic combination and is a healthier alternative to maple syrup."

 3/4 c flour

 3/4 c whole wheat flour

 2 tbs coconut sugar (in a pinch, substitute with brown sugar)

 1 tbs baking powder

 1/2 tsp kosher salt